Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 This one is difficult: is the number of rows being stored in vF something that I should fix?
 Or, is it a feature?
 For the sake of having done so, I'm going to work out how to stop it from happening, and given that as far as I am aware, no roms use this, 'fixing' it expands the quantity of software my version of the interpreter could run.
 As such, I think I'm going to fall on the side of changing it and noting that if anyone wants to use this feature, they can work with the existing schip 1.1 quirks of their own accord.

 With that accepted, the quest begins.
-Immidietely after we return from the high res draw, we call a familiar routine, one that we moved earlier when fixing the I quirk; r_rregs.
+Immediately after we return from the high res draw, we call a familiar routine, one that we moved earlier when fixing the I quirk; r_rregs.
 This routine is the one we moved to the very end of the program, and only one other routine calls it - low res draw.
 There are 2 key things to know about this: Firstly, we are in complete control of it and could easily add code before it, such as setting B to 1 if it is not equal to 0, and secondly, it is a 0x35 long instruction that used to be located 0x35 nibbles before the start of the high res sprite draw routine that the instruction handler calls (GOSUB 00D85).
 This is exceptionally fortunate, considering I hadn't realised this at all when I was deciding to move these routines out to the back end of the program, and makes fixing this almost a doddle.

 # Fixing overdraw